 Kate to Princess Charlotte

 It’s not often you hear a royal abbreviate a name, but according to a royal who met the Duchess of Cambridge recently, she doesn’t always call her only daughter Charlotte.
 Blogger Laura-Ann, who greeted Kate with her toddler son George during an appearance in Ireland, revealed after their encounter that the mum-of-three said that the little boy was about the same age as her girl, ‘Lottie’.

 Princess Eugenie to Prince Andrew

-Princess Eugenie paid tribute to her dad Prince Andrew, Duke of York on Instagram in honour of his recent birthday, and revealed her sweet nickname for him in the caption.
+Princess Eugenie paid another tribute, this time to her dad Prince Andrew, Duke of York on Instagram in honour of his birthday, and revealed her sweet nickname for him in the caption.
 ‘Happy Birthday to you Papa… we are so proud of you in everything you have achieved in your 59 years!!’ newlywed Eugenie wrote.
 We wonder if her sister Beatrice uses the same term of endearment.

 Prince George to himself

 According to a new report from The Sun, Prince George and his sister were recently playing near their grandmother Carole Middleton’s house when the young prince wanted to play with a dog that walked past.
 The owner later revealed: ‘Just to be friendly I asked George his name, even though obviously I knew.
 To my astonishment, he said “I’m called Archie” with a big smile on his face… I don’t know why he calls himself Archie but kids often play with their names and I think it’s lovely.’
 We agree!

 On an official engagement in Leicester, Prince George’s mum Kate chatted to the assembled crowds, and one of them later told reporters: ‘Kate said that William was playing football with the children last night and one of them said, I think it was George, “Are you playing football tomorrow, Pops?”’
 Pops!
 Our hearts just melted.